overview/overview-server/znmeb-docker/overview-developer/README.md

     cd overview-server/znmeb-docker/overview-developer
     ./trusty-workstation.bash
     ```
     This will install the dependencies needed to build and test Overview releases and Docker images.
+When it's finished, reboot the VM again.
-1. Now type
+1. When the VM comes back up, open a terminal and type

     ```
     cd ../..